1931 Georgia Bulldogs football team: Yale

 For the third straight year, Georgia's Bulldogs triumphed over "superstar" Hall of Famer Albie Booth and Yale's Bulldogs 26–7.
 Yale once had the ball on its own 45-yard line.
 "Tommy Taylor dropped back to pass.
 Catfish Smith hit Taylor as he released the ball and the wobbly toss was grabbed by guard Red Leathers of Georgia, who proceeded to dash 40 yards to the touchdown."
 Before the first half was over, Homer Key ran for a 74-yard touchdown, starting through right and cutting back.
 "He was surrounded by blue-clad players.
 He shuttled in and out like a white needle in haystack of blue, and finally he shout out and streaked for the goal."

 In the fourth quarter, after a short punt, Austin Downes connected with Key on a 27-yard touchdown pass.
 Later, Dickens intercepted Booth's pass at the 29-yard line, and Georgia drove it in with Gilmore finally going over to end the scoring.

 The starting lineup was Crenshaw (left end), Townsend (left tackle), Patterson (left guard), Batchelder (center), Maddux (right guard), Cooper (right tackle), Wilson (right end), Downes (quarterback), Chandler (left halfback), Mott (right halfback) White (fullback).

+Vanderbilt

+Vernon Smith rushed Tommy Henderson, who always played without a helmet, and made him step out of bounds for a safety.
+In the third quarter it was still 2-0, and Georgia went for it on fourth down at the 8-yard line.
+Smith leaped above several Vanderbilt players to catch the touchdown.